masstortorogamer/Energy-Simulation/README.md

 Energy Coins changed to Reward Coins, and Total amount of earned coins can be seen in Overview.

 Removed the Timed weather alarm and took out Snowstorm for now.

+Update 2.0.0

+THE GAME IS NOW IN ISOMETRIC PERSPECTIVE.

+Improved/Changed the graphics to look like Isometric.

+Reduced the amount of houses and removed their building point.

+The Player now controls the Red House.

+Other houses near the Red House can be clicked on to show their Energy Consumption Graph.

+Improved panels and added images to represent some buttons.

+Reduced the amount of houses, and removed their building spots.

+Added a lot more environmental decorations for the game.

+Purchasing energy from the windmill farm will only affect the Player, AI will purchase their own energy.